The Maine Coon and the Norwegian Forest Cat are often seen as similar, but is a Maine Coon bigger than a Norwegian Forest Cat?

 Wide At Base

-Here are more details regards the distinct differences and similarities of Maine Coons Vs Norwegian Forest Cats:
+Here are more details regards the distinct differences and similarities between Maine Coons Vs Norwegian Forest Cats:

 This means that, while a Norwegian Forest Cat could potentially be the same size or larger as an individual Maine Coon, the Maine Coon breed is larger on average than the Norwegian Forest Cat.